 6.51.1 Applicability to language

-The vulnerability in ISO/IEC 24772-1 clause 6.51 does not apply to Fortran standard-conforming programs since the Fortran standard does not include pre-processing.
+The vulnerability in ISO/IEC 24772-1:2024 6.51 does not apply to Fortran standard-conforming programs since the Fortran standard does not include pre-processing.
 However, some Fortran programmers employ the C pre-processor cpp, or other pre-processors, in which case, the vulnerability applies.

 The C pre-processor, as defined by the C language, is unaware of several Fortran source code properties.
 Some suppliers of Fortran processors also supply a Fortran-aware version of cpp,often called fpp.
 Unless a Fortran-aware version of cpp is used, unexpected results, not always easily detected, can occur.

-Other pre-processors might or might not be aware of Fortran source code properties.
+It is likely that other pre-processors are not aware of Fortran source code properties.
 Not all pre-processors have a Fortran-aware mode that could be used to reduce the probability of erroneous results.

 6.51.2 Avoidance mechanisms for language users

-Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Fortran software developers can:

-Avoid use of the C pre-processor cpp;
+Avoid the use of the C pre-processor cpp;

 Avoid pre-processors generally, and where deemed necessary, ensure that a Fortran mode is set;